KaotoIO/kaoto.io/content/quickstart/_index.md

 `docker run --rm -p 8080:8080 kaotoio/backend`

-This will start the backend which will be reachable through the 8080 port.
+This will start the latest snapshot of the backend which will be reachable through the 8080 port.

 You can test this worked by entering [http://localhost:8080/step](http://localhost:8080/step).